Leo-H-Cao/CellularAutomaton/doc/PLAN.md

 Some of our core classes include a "cell" class, which keeps track of the state of the basic individual blocks displayed, a "cell grid" class that stores the 2d array of cells, and a "game controller" class that keeps track of the current game state.
 We also have a "draw game" class that renders the display based on which cells are supposed to be "on."
 This way, the display view is separated from the logic regarding the cells.
-We are planning to have an abstract "rules" class, which outlines the different rules the games could have.
-The different games then implement their own rules methods while also allowing shared rules between games.
+We are planning to have a super class "Cell" and it’s subclasses like GameOfLifeCell or FireCell have the correct methods that dictate its behavior.

 ## Design Details